peepsquest/tutorials/src/grapefruit-basics.md

 :::< examples/grapefruit-basics.coffee --block game-ready

-## Panning the World
+## Interacting with the World

-The world starts with (0,0) in the upper left.
-Let's start with it centered.

-Here we take advantage of the `gf.TiledMap` object to do panning. __Grapefruitjs__ does all the work.
+Interacting with objects is through events, although it's a little bit inconsistent.
+Mouse events are by assigning functions and keyboard and object events are through pub-sub.

+On mouse drag we'll pan the world.

+:::< examples/grapefruit-basics.coffee --block pan-world

+On mouse click make an object active.

+:::< examples/grapefruit-basics.coffee --block activate-object

+On keyboard move the active object.

-:::< examples/grapefruit-basics.coffee --block panning
+:::< examples/grapefruit-basics.coffee --block move-object

 ## Add an Avatar